 - Think about installing a sump – which is basically a hole in your basement floor with a pump that sucks water out if the levels get too high.
 When it sucks out the water, it then dumps it out of the area and discharges it at least 10 feet away from your foundation.

 - Think about installing a French drain – these help you with serious water problems.
 This system includes a sump and a pump pulling water away from the drain system.
 The drain system consists of a system of piping that runs underneath the basement floor.

 - Think about having Hydroclay around your foundation.
 It’s another version of Bentonite Clay, which absorbs large amounts of water from the voids and the pathways that water uses to enter the foundation.

 Your foundation is one of the most important aspects of your home because it supports your entire house.
 Even if you don’t think of your foundation as your first floor, your house does.
-Both the structure and the air quality of your basement have an effect on that part of your home that you live and sleep in.
+Basement waterproofing is primordial in keeping that part of your home that you live and sleep is secure.
 Wood rot, cracks, mould, moisture, water and pests can all cause harmful damage to your living spaces and the people who occupy them.
-Most can be attributed to foundation problems.